UE4SS-RE/RE-UE4SS/docs/guides/creating-gui-tabs-with-c++-mod.md

         ModDescription = STR("This is my awesome mod");
         ModAuthors = STR("UE4SS Team");

-        // It's critical that we enable ImGui before we create our tab.
+        // It's critical that you enable ImGui before you create your tab.
         // If you don't do this, a crash will occur as soon as ImGui tries to render anything in your tab.
         UE4SS_ENABLE_IMGUI()